Skip to main content

 The above configuration expects a PAM configuration for the http-libretime service.

-To confiure this you need to create the file /etc/pam.d/http-libretime with the following contents.
+To configure this you need to create the file /etc/pam.d/http-libretime with the following contents.

 auth required pam_sss.so